More at rubyonrails.org:

 There are also many options that can be used to add constraints to acceptable values:

-• :greater_than - Specifies the value must be greater than the supplied value.
-The default error message for this option is "must be greater than %{count}".
+:greater_than Specifies the value must be greater than the supplied value. "must be greater than %{count}"

-• :greater_than_or_equal_to - Specifies the value must be greater than or equal to the supplied value.
-The default error message for this option is "must be greater than or equal to %{count}".
+:greater_than_or_equal_to Specifies the value must be greater than or equal to the supplied value. "must be greater than or equal to %{count}"

-• :equal_to - Specifies the value must be equal to the supplied value.
-The default error message for this option is "must be equal to %{count}".
+:equal_to Specifies the value must be equal to the supplied value. "must be equal to %{count}"

-• :less_than - Specifies the value must be less than the supplied value.
-The default error message for this option is "must be less than %{count}".
+:less_than Specifies the value must be less than the supplied value. "must be less than %{count}"

-• :less_than_or_equal_to - Specifies the value must be less than or equal to the supplied value.
-The default error message for this option is "must be less than or equal to %{count}".
+:less_than_or_equal_to Specifies the value must be less than or equal to the supplied value. "must be less than or equal to %{count}"

-• :other_than - Specifies the value must be other than the supplied value.
-The default error message for this option is "must be other than %{count}".
+:other_than Specifies the value must be other than the supplied value. "must be other than %{count}"

-• :in - Specifies the value must be in the supplied range.
-The default error message for this option is "must be in %{count}".
+:in Specifies the value must be in the supplied range. "must be in %{count}"

-• :odd - Specifies the value must be an odd number.
-The default error message for this option is "must be odd".
+:odd Specifies the value must be an odd number. "must be odd"

-• :even - Specifies the value must be an even number.
-The default error message for this option is "must be even".
+:even Specifies the value must be an even number. "must be even"

 2.9 presence

-This helper validates that the specified attributes are not empty.
-It uses the Object#blank? method to check if the value is either nil or a blank string, that is, a string that is either empty or consists of whitespace.
+This validator validates that the specified attributes are not empty.
+It uses the Object#blank? method to check if the value is either nil or a blank string - that is, a string that is either empty or consists of whitespace.

 class Person < ApplicationRecord